PipedreamHQ/pipedream/docs/docs/quickstart/real-world-example/README.md

 return blocks
 ```

 **Deploy** your workflow and send a test event.
-It should execute successfully and `steps.generate_slack_blocks` should return an array of Slack Blocks with 6 elements:
+It should execute successfully and `steps.generate_slack_blocks` should return an array of Slack Blocks:

 ![image-20210518203135105](./image-20210518203135105.png)